Must-See Historical Sites and Landmarks in Hampton Roads

 Whether you elect to stay for a high-end getaway, make reservations to the Distillery, or simply admire the architecture, make sure to see the Historic Cavalier Hotel at the oceanfront.
 Opened in 1927, this beautiful building has hosted ten presidents and several celebrities, including Elizabeth Taylor.

 Enjoy your Hampton Roads adventures!
-And if you're making a PCS move to Hampton Roads, download our free resource below, designed to make your transition as easy as possible!
+And if you're making a PCS move to Hampton Roads, download our free guid to the area below, designed to make your transition as easy as possible.